dcostachar/cyclistic-case-study/README.md

 ### Creating and Cleaning the Station Data Table

-We'll begin by creating a new table called `station_data_cleaned` containing the station-related data.
-Creating a new table from the existing one will give us a safe and structured environment to clean and validate our data.
+I'll begin by creating a new table called `station_data_cleaned` containing the station-related data.
+Creating a new table from the existing one will give me a safe and structured environment to clean and validate my data.
 It preserves the original data set and allows for focused data manipulation without the risk of corrupting the source data.
-After cleaning the data in our `station_data_cleaned`, we will merge it back into the original table in a controlled manner, ensuring accuracy and integrity in the final dataset.
+After cleaning the data in my `station_data_cleaned`, I will merge it back into the original table in a controlled manner, ensuring accuracy and integrity in the final dataset.

-Because we want to clean all station names, we will combine both the start and end station names into a single column called `station_name`, which corresponds to the appropriate `station_id`.
+Because I want to clean all station names, I will combine both the start and end station names into a single column called `station_name`, which corresponds to the appropriate `station_id`.

 ```sql